Period underwear

-Period underwear (also known as menstrual underwear or period panties) are absorbent clothing designed to be worn during menstruation.
-Period underwears are designed like regular underwear but they are made up of highly absorbent fabrics to soak menstrual blood.
-Most of the period underwear companies use microfiber polyester.
-It’s recommended not to wear the same pair for more than 8-12 hours to avoid leakage and infection.
+Period underwear (also known as menstrual underwear or period panties) are absorbent garments designed to be worn during menstruation, as an alternative or backup to other menstrual products.
+Period underwear is designed like conventional underwear but it is made up of highly absorbent fabrics to soak up menstrual blood.
+Most commercially manufactured period underwear makes use of microfiber polyester fabric.
+It is recommended that period underwear should be changed at least once every 8-12 hours to ensure optimal hygiene and comfort.

 Overview

 The market for period underwear has developed as a response to consumer preference moving away from traditional menstrual hygiene management products, such as sanitary pads and tampons.
 Different brands use different, often patented, technology for anti-microbial action, moisture-wicking and optimal absorption.

 Julie Sygiel was cited by the BBC in 2015 as an early developer of the technology, with her company 'Dear Kate'.